YoungjaeLee/community/contributors/design-proposals/resource-management/live-and-inplace-vertical-scaling.md

 # Motivation

 Resources needed by containers can change over time for a variety of reasons - moving from live-test mode to production usage, change in user load or dataset sizes each of which again might come about for a variety of reasons.
-Deployments and Statefulsets support the capability to change Request and Limit values specified for a container through supported pod spec update methods.
+`Statefulset` supports the capability to change Request and Limit values specified for a container through supported pod spec update methods.
 However, they currently require the pods be restarted to run with the new resource sizes.

 There are a few reasons why restarting may not be desirable particularly for stateful services.